-Energy saving and lowest possible consumption;, The Airport approved an energy strategy plan in 2013, by which it is aiming to ensure a secure, economical and environmentally sound energy supply by 2030.
-That’s why it is planned to implement more reconstruction and replacement projects in the next few years.
-Alternative energy sources are an important basis for achieving the goals of the 2030 Energy Strategy .
+Energy saving and lowest possible consumption:;, The Airport approved an energy strategy plan in 2013, by which it is aiming for a secure, economical, and environmentally sound energy supply by 2030.
+That’s why it is planned to implement more reconstruction and replacement projects over the next few years.
+Alternative energy sources are an important basis for achieving the goals of the Energy Strategy 2030 .

-Landscaping; the airport actively takes part in the landscaping works and year by year expands the surface of landscaped areas.
+Landscaping: the airport actively takes part in the landscaping works and, year by year, expands the surface of landscaped areas.
 More than half of the Airport is not built up and is not directly used for aviation.
-Those green areas, by the way, include nature reserves and diverse meadows, which are supervised by the local committee of environmental protection in cooperation with the airport.
-Environmental supplies have also been created in other near areas to compensate for the damage done to the environment.
+Those green areas, by the way, include nature reserves and diverse meadows, which the local committee of environmental protection supervises in cooperation with the airport.
+Environmental supplies have also been created in other nearby areas to compensate for the damage done to the environment.

-Waste collection; the Airport collects a large number of different types of wastes, paper, cardboard, wood, metal and other materials, as well as hazardous wastes and large amounts of garbage.
+Waste collection: The Airport collects a large number of different types of wastes: paper, cardboard, wood, metal and other materials, as well as hazardous wastes and large amounts of garbage.
 The airport-wide waste management concept was established in 1992 and reviewed in 2011.
-The concept is based on the principles of prevention and reuse, according to which the wastes must be recycled to become ecologically clean and environmentally friendly.
+The concept is based on the principles of prevention and reuse, according to which the wastes must be recycled to become ecologically clean and harmless to nature.
 The garbage and the recyclable resources are directly moved by the trucks from the reservoir to the third-party recycling companies.
 Recycling and systematic waste segregation are important approaches.
-Recycling generates thermal energy, which can be used in territorial heating systems to generate electricity.
+Recycling generates thermal energy, which can be used in district heating systems to generate electricity.

-Water preservation; here water preservation is also paid attention too.
+Water preservation: here they pay attention to water preservation as well.
 The General Drainage Plan (GEP) has been in operation since 1999.
 It is the basis of all water preservation projects.
 Due to the consistent management of freshwater, water consumption by every passenger has decreased significantly at the Airport in the last few years.
 Rainwater is also being harvested and used.

-Soundproofing; Zurich airport also implements a soundproofing program.
-This program involves an installation of soundproofing windows, which will protect residents around the airport area from excessive aircraft noise (each aircraft meets one of the five noise standards, according to which feesare charged).
+Sound insulation: Zurich airport also implements a sound insulation program.
+This program involves the installation of soundproofing windows, which will protect residents around the airport area from excessive aircraft noise (each aircraft meets one of the five noise standards, according to which fees are charged).

 All CO2 emissions in Zurich airport have been calculated in detail since 1991 under the GHG protocol.
-According to the GHG Protocol (Greenhouse Gas), the sources of CO2 emissions are distributed among different spheres of influence known as “scopes“, which are divided into 3 groups;
+According to the Greenhouse Gas Protocol, CO2 emission sources are distributed among different spheres of influence, known as “scopes,” which are divided into three groups:

-- The first group (Scope 1) are direct emissions, which occur from managed and controlled sources.
+- The first group (Scope 1) is direct emissions from owned and controlled sources.
 In Zurich, it includes the sources belonging to the Airport and controlled by it.
-They mainly include heating systems, own independent electricity production and the airport vehicle fleet.
+These mainly include heating systems, own electricity production and the airport vehicle fleet.

-- The second group (Scope 2) are indirect emissions, which occur from the generation of purchased energy.
-In Zurich, it is off-site electricity generation, i.e. electricity that is bought in.
+- The second group (Scope 2) is indirect emissions, which occur from the generation of purchased energy.
+In Zurich, it is off-site electricity generation, i.e., electricity that is bought in.

-- The third group (Scope 3) are all other indirect emissions, which are not included in Scope 2.
-In Zurich, it covers all other airport-related sources, including all ground handling systems, feeder traffic and the actual aircraft .
+- The third group (Scope 3) is all other indirect emissions, which are not included in Scope 2.
+In the case of Zurich, it covers all other airport-related sources, including all ground handling systems, feeder traffic and the actual aircraft .

 Zurich airport is reducing CO2 emissions by upgrading the existing infrastructure.
-Besides, the company constantly optimizes the heating, ventilation and air-conditioning systems in the buildings to reduce energy consumption.
+Besides, the company constantly optimizes the heating, ventilation, and air-conditioning systems in the buildings to reduce energy consumption.
 When constructing any new building, it is planned to be energy efficient, meeting the latest standards.
-The Airport is also trying to replace diesel-petrol cars with electronic ones.
+The Airport is also trying to replace diesel-petrol cars with electric ones.

 The effectiveness of the Zurich airport policy

-As an eco-airport, for realizing the effectiveness of Zurich airport policy, let’s consider a comparison with another eco-airport.
-Let’s take the example of Pristina airport.
-The comparison is based on showing the differences between large and small airports and presenting their emissions, taking into account that in both all CO2 emissions are calculated according to GHG protocol and are distributed among different spheres of influence.
+To get an idea of the effectiveness of Zurich’s eco-airport policy, we should consider a comparison with another eco-airport.
+Let’s look at Pristina airport.
+The comparison is based on a showcase of the differences between large and small airports and their emissions, given that in both cases, all CO2 emissions are calculated according to the GHG protocol and are distributed among different spheres of influence.